 A truly super naked: Fresh BMW S1000R revealed for 2021

-The new bike replaces the old S1000R introduced in 2014 which was based on the original S1000RR superbike, although its four-cylinder engine was detuned from 193bhp to 160bhp (rising to 165bhp in 2017).
+The 2021 BMW S1000R is lighter and more sophisticated than ever before.
+It replaces the old S1000R introduced in 2014 which was based on the original S1000RR superbike, although its four-cylinder engine was detuned from 193bhp to 160bhp, rising to 165bhp in 2017.

 Related articles on MCN